 Hands on Gardening!

 Demonstration gardens serve as a community resource to demonstrate, test, learn and enjoy gardening in its many forms in our unique climate and soils.
-All five of the Lincoln County demo gardens are supported by Master Gardener volunteers and are funded entirely by donations from individuals, organizations, and local businesses.
+Each of the Lincoln County demo gardens are supported by Master Gardener volunteers and are funded entirely by donations from individuals, organizations, and local businesses.
 The gardens are free and open to the public on designated days and times.
 We invite you to visit a garden, take a stroll, eat lunch, … and talk gardening!

 The Goals of the Demonstration Garden